Mathematical Formulation

 \(ur^p_{\omega ng}, dr^p_{\omega ng}\)

-Upward and downward operating reserves of a non-renewable generating unit
+Upward and downward operating reserves of a non-renewable generating unit.
+A unit can provide simultaneously upward and downward reserves

 GW